Hill leaders reach $900 billion Covid relief deal in breakthrough following partisan disputes - KRDO

 In a joint statement on the deal, House Speaker Nancy Pelosi and Senate Minority Leader Chuck Schumer said, “We are going to crush the virus and put money in the pockets of the American people.”

-The full details of what will be in the package have yet to be released, and lawmakers must now race to pass another stop-gap measure to avert a government shutdown ahead of a midnight deadline and buy additional time to hold votes on the pandemic relief deal.
-However, the package is expected to include $600 direct stimulus payment for Americans under a certain income level, among many other programs aimed at helping the economic fallout of the pandemic.
+The full details of what will be in the relief package have yet to be released.
+But the package is expected to include a $600 direct stimulus payment for Americans under a certain income level, along with many other programs aimed at helping the economic fallout of the pandemic.

-The House passed a one-day stopgap later Sunday night to avoid a government shutdown at midnight.
-Leaders will need consent of all 100 senators to vote on the stopgap Sunday night in the Senate.
+The House passed a one-day government funding bill earlier Sunday night to avoid a government shutdown at midnight, and the Senate then passed the continuing resolution.
+President Donald Trump signed it shortly before midnight, buying Congress 24 hours before the next deadline.

 The House will vote on Monday on the final Covid relief package along with the $1.4 trillion omnibus spending bill for a new fiscal year, according to House Majority Leader Steny Hoyer, who relayed that message to Democrats on a caucus call, sources said.